theSYKLO/asahi-linux-dots/README.md

 		sudo cp -r */firefox /usr/lib64/

 this will fix camera and mic problem and give you a better overall experience<sup>*</sup> <br/>
-><sup>*</sup> this will not fix widevine. you need to run `sudo widevine-install` command for that, already done in install.sh if you run that tq:
+><sup>*</sup> this will not fix widevine. you need to run `sudo widevine-install` command for that, Update it doen't work with mozilla website version so you either shoose having webcam and mic or having widevine for things like spotify -_- , I will try to fix it and update this part If I found any fix :)